Bottom-up approach to texture zeros in the neutrino mass matrix: Abstract

 \section{Abstract}

 We investigate one and two texture zeros in the neutrino mass matrix using the latest oscillation data through a bottom-up approach.
-In this context, we begin by estimating the detailed features of each matrix element by varying the CP violating phases within $(0,\,2\pi)$, the lowest neutrino mass within $(0,\,1)\,{\rm eV}$ and the neutrino oscillation parameters such as three mixing angles and the two mass squared differences within $3\sigma$ of their central values.
-We find that for normal ordering, only $ee$, $e\mu$ and $e\tau$ elements of the mass matrix can vanish, whereas, for inverted ordering, five elements --- $e\mu$, $e\tau$, $\mu\mu$, $\mu\tau$ and $\tau\tau$ --- can vanish.
-For two texture zeros, only $(ee,\, e\mu = 0)$ and $(ee,\, e\tau =0)$ are allowed in case of normal ordering.
-For a particular vanishing element, we also estimate the range of the lowest neutrino mass and the CP violating phases.
-In particular, very interesting correlation among the CP violating phases and the lowest neutrino mass is obtained for each vanishing cases.
+In this context, we begin by estimating the detailed features of each matrix element by varying the CP violating phases within $(0,\,2\pi)$, the lightest neutrino mass within $(0,\,1)\,{\rm eV}$ and the neutrino oscillation parameters such as three mixing angles and the two mass squared differences within $3\sigma$ of their central values.
+We find that $ee$ element can vanish only for normal ordering, whereas, four elements --- $e\mu$, $e\tau$, $\mu\mu$ and $\tau\tau$ --- vanish for normal, inverted and degenerate mass ordering.
+The $\mu\tau$ element can vanish for inverted and degenerate mass ordering.
+In case of two texture zeros, $(ee$, $e\mu)$ and $(ee$, $e\tau)$ can vanish only for normal ordering, whereas, $(e\mu$, $\tau\tau)$, $(e\tau$, $\tau\tau)$, $(e\mu$, $\mu\mu)$, $(e\tau$, $\mu\mu)$ and $(\mu\mu$, $\tau\tau)$ can vanish for normal, inverted and degenerate mass ordering.
+For a particular vanishing case, we also estimate the range of the lightest neutrino mass and the CP violating phases.
+In particular, very interesting correlation among the CP violating phases and the lightest neutrino mass is obtained for each vanishing cases.